When you run a Workbench Report, Vault uses the report filters to parse through records defined by the safety view and generate the output.

 Is in the Range

-For the Date and DateTime field types only, returned results include date values that fall within the set date range.
+For the Date and DateTime field types only, returns results that include date values that fall within the set date range.

 Is Greater Than

-For the Number field type only, returned results include those that are larger than the filter value.
+For the Number field type only, returns results that are larger than the filter value.

 Example filter: (Field) Case > Age (operator) is greater than (value) 18